23f2005144/comment-category-classification/README.md

 * **Class 0** reflected relatively neutral language with factual discussion patterns
 * **Class 1** contained hateful and discriminatory language with strong demographic keyword associations
-* **Class 2** showed significant vocabulary overlap with other classes, making it the hardest class to separate
+* **Class 2** showed significant vocabulary overlap with other classes, making it the most overlap-prone class
 * **Class 3** contained violent and offensive expressions with more distinct but rare vocabulary patterns

 The overlap between Class 2 and other classes was consistently the most common source of misclassification across all models.
 These observations motivated the use of: